Fatal1ty/mashumaro/README.md

 DataClass(field_a=1).to_dict(by_alias=True)  # {'FieldA': 1}
 ```

-Keep in mind, if you're serializing data in JSON or another format, then you
-need to pass `by_alias` argument to [`dict_params`](#dataclassjsonmixinto_jsonencoder-optionalencoder-dict_params-optionalmapping-encoder_kwargs) dictionary.

 #### Add `dialect` keyword argument

 Support for [dialects](#dialects) is disabled by default for performance reasons.
 You can enable